Kaylaesmith1/activities-frontend/TESTING.md

 ### Post feed
 - Diary posts made by all users are displayed on the home page, sorted by latest creation date.
 - The feed features infinite scrolling, letting the user continue to scroll through content as long as there is any.

-### Diary entries
-- The posts feature the avatar and username of the post owner, which when clicked redirect the user to the profile of the owner.
-- The post features a like icon in shape of a heart, that when clicked increase the like count and saves the entry to the Liked entries page.
-- The post features a comment icon, that when clicked redirects the user to a detailed view of the post.
-- The detailed view of a post lets the user access the commentfield.
-- The detailed view of a post lets the post owner access the dropdown menu, redirecting the user to the post edit form or letting the user delete a post.
-- When the delete icon is clicked the user is notified with a message, asking if the user want to delete the post.
-If confirmed, the post is deleted from the website and the API.

 ## Add a diary entry
 - The user can access the form to post a diary entry through the link in the navbar.